Early Years and Foundation Stage (EYFS)

 The ways in which the child engages with other people and their environment – playing and exploring, active learning, and creating and thinking critically – underpin learning and development across all areas and support the child to remain an effective and motivated learner.

-The seven areas of learning and development in the EYFS are organised into the Prime Areas and Specific Areas:
+The seven areas of learning and development in the EYFS are organised into the Prime Areas and Specific Areas

-Personal, Social and Emotional Development
+- Personal, Social and Emotional Development

-Communication and Language Development
+- Communication and Language Development

-Understanding of the World
+- Understanding of the World

-Expressive Arts and Design
+- Expressive Arts and Design

+We recognise the value of play as an effective method of learning.
+Play allows for discovery, creativity and problem solving.
+It is purposeful, absorbing, open-ended and enables children to communicate with each other.
 The outdoor environment is also a very special part of the EYFS curriculum.
 As such it is carefully planned for and available each day.
 Learning in the EYFS follows the needs, experiences and interests of individual children.
 Learning is mainly through active, play based activities indoors and outdoors all the year round.

+Observation and assessment is integral to EYFS practice and staff spend time observing children to identify their needs, interests, progress and next steps.
 At the end of Foundation Stage children are assessed against the Early Learning Goals (ELGs) and a best fit judgement is made as to whether children are ‘emerging’, ‘expected’ or ‘exceeding’ against the ELGs.